Lactate threshold: Aerobic and anaerobic training

-It is important to understand the difference between lactate threshold and lactic acid tolerance.
-Aerobic training will not help with lactic acid tolerance, however, it will increase the lactate threshold.
-The body will build a better tolerance to the effects of lactic acid over time during training.
-Anaerobic training improves the muscles' alkaline reserves, allowing the muscles' ability to work in the presence of increased lactic acid.
-Training at or slightly above the intensity where this occurs improves the lactic acid tolerance.
+Aerobic training will not increase lactic acid tolerance, however, it will increase the lactate threshold.
+Anaerobic training will increase tolerance of the effects of lactic acid over time, allowing the muscles’ ability to work in the presence of increased lactic acid.
+Training at or slightly above the lactate threshold improves the lactic acid tolerance.

 Measuring lactate threshold

-Muscles are producing lactate even at rest, usually about 1-2 mmol/L. Although the lactate threshold is defined as the point when lactic acid starts to accumulate, some testers approximate this by crossing the lactate threshold and using the point at which lactate reaches a concentration of 4 mmol/L of lactate.
+Muscles are producing lactate even at rest, with resting blood lactate levels in the 1–2 mmol/L range.
+Although the lactate threshold is defined as the point when lactic acid starts to accumulate, some testers approximate this by crossing the lactate threshold and using the point at which lactate reaches a concentration of 4 mmol/L of lactate.
 Accurately measuring the lactate blood concentration involves taking blood samples (normally a pinprick to the finger, earlobe or thumb) during a ramp test where the exercise intensity is progressively increased.

+The chemistry behind the blood lactate meter takes place in the single-use strips.
+These strips are coated with a layer of the enzyme lactate oxidase.
+When the blood sample hits this layer in the presence of atmospheric oxygen, the enzyme converts the lactate to pyruvate.
+The byproduct of this reaction is hydrogen peroxide.
+The hydrogen peroxide is then oxidized to hydrogen ions, oxygen, and electrons.
+This is done by applying a small voltage to the strip to initiate the reaction, The electrodes in the test strip then measure the current produced in the reaction. and convert it to voltage.
+The detector/computer analysis is done by the device to magnify the voltage reading and correct for temperature before converting back to a blood lactate reading (mmol or mg/dL) on the screen.